-Antifungal are the drugs that treat fungal infections by acting on the synthesis of the cell membrane of the fungi, cell wall components, on membrane permeability, synthesis of nucleic acids and on the mitotic spindle function of the fungi during the cell division.
+Antifungals are the drugs that treat fungal infections by acting on the synthesis of the fungal cell membrane, cell wall components, membrane permeability, synthesis of nucleic acids and on the mitotic spindle function of the fungi during cell division.

 Overview of Fungal Infections

-Most infections caused by fungi are prevalent in patients whose immune systems are compromised by drug therapy and introduction into the host’s body is mainly through wounds, or into the lungs and nasal passages when inhaled which cause serious, sometimes life-threatening infections in the immunocompromised host.
+Introduction into the host’s body is mainly through wounds or inhalation into the lungs and nasal passages.
 Diseases caused by fungi are mainly due to the Microsporum, Trichophyton or Epidermophyton genera.

 Various Types of Fungal Infections